-There is no cell phone reception in the park, and GPS often does not work, so it it crucial that you make sure all of your guests know exactly where to meet you for your wedding.
+There is no cell phone reception in the park, and GPS often does not work, so it it crucial that you make sure all of your guests and vendors know exactly where to meet you for your wedding.
 If they get lost, they won’t be able to contact you if they are in the park.

 You should also give directions from the ceremony location in the National Park to the reception location.

 We usually recommend consolidating to as few vehicles as possible and arranging to meet everyone at a designated location outside the park, and all driving in together.

 The are no amenities in the park besides pit toilets, so make sure to bring water, hand sanitizer and spare toilet paper just in case.

 There won’t be any mirrors so if you need a last glimpse of yourself before heading down the aisle, you’ll want to bring one of those as well.